Frosty's HVAC

 February — Pre-Spring Planning

 What to do: Start thinking about your spring AC tune-up.
-This is the best time to book because HVAC companies haven't started their summer rush yet.
-Review your last year's energy bills and note any trends.
+This is the best month to book because HVAC companies have not started their summer rush yet — schedule slots are wide open.
+Review last year's electric bills and note any trends.

 Homeowner tasks: